evilcyber.com

 Was it a Fad Diet?

-There is a simple explanation for this discrepancy between the earlier positive and now negative scientific findings of this style of nutrition: The main cause for cardiovascular disease is obesity.
+There is a simple explanation for this discrepancy between the earlier positive and now negative scientific findings of this style of nutrition: the main cause for cardiovascular disease is obesity.
 And no matter how healthy the ingredients of your food are, eaten in excess they will make you gain weight.

 In healthy quantities the Mediterranean diet may very well be superior to other forms of nutrition, but going Mediterranean is no excuse to gorge yourself in food, even if it’s olive oil and legumes.